WTTG

 Television station in Washington, D.C.

 WTTG (channel 5) is a television station in Washington, D.C.
-It is owned and operated by the Fox network through its Fox Television Stations division, and is sister to MyNetworkTV station WDCA (channel 20).
+It is owned and operated by the Fox network through its Fox Television Stations division, and is sister to WDCA (channel 20), an independent station with MyNetworkTV programming.
 WTTG and WDCA share studios on Wisconsin Avenue in Bethesda, Maryland.
 Through a channel sharing agreement, the stations transmit using WTTG's spectrum from a tower also located in Bethesda on River Road at the site of WDCA's former studio facilities.

 WTTG's signal is rebroadcast on a low-power digital translator station, W24ES-D, in Moorefield, West Virginia (which is owned by Valley TV Cooperative, Inc.).